SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_1-s4-integration/dsp_sales_analysis_1-s4-integration.md

     ![RF - Filter](./images-dsp_sales_analysis_1-s4-integration/DSP_Create_RF_Filter_1.png)

 10. Define a filter to limit the scope of your replication flow to reduce the load for the exercise.
-Set the following filter for CreationDate: `CreationDate < 2021-12-08` and name the projection `Filter_CreationDate`. tbd !adjust screenshot
+Set the following filter for SalesOrganization: `SalesOrganization = '1710'` and name the projection `Filter_SalesOrg`.

     ![RF - Filter](./images-dsp_sales_analysis_1-s4-integration/DSP_Create_RF_Filter.png)